 Apple's last iPad Pro launch before 2017 was the reveal of the iPad Pro 9.7, back in March 2016.
 Which is why no-one was surprised when Apple finally revealed its new 10.5-inch Pro tablet at WWDC 2017.

 This latest Pro is the first iPad ever to strike a new sweet spot of 10.5-inches, designed to allow for a more comfortable typing experience with a full-size on-screen keyboard or Smart Keyboard.
 The gorgeous ProMotion screen and seriously slim bezels make it an instant winner.

-Will we see any new iPads launched later in 2017?
+Will we see any new iPads launched later in 2017 or early 2018?
 Well, check out our rumour round-up for all you need to know, but we're not expecting anything more this year.

 When will Apple launch a new iPhone?